kotlin-hands-on/hands-on/Introduction to Coroutines/05_Concurrency.md

 ```

 Apply this change to your project, while letting `loadContributorsConcurrent` start coroutines in the inherited context.
-Run the code and make sure that nothing changed and coroutines indeed are run on the threads from the thread pool.
+Run the code and make sure that coroutines are executed on the threads from the thread pool.

 `updateResults` should be called on the main UI thread, so we call it with the context of `Dispatchers.Main`.
 `withContext` calls the given code with the specified coroutine context, suspends until it completes,